-Previously, Mr. Baylis served as the Executive Director and Senior Vice President managing the US Western Region for the CB&I, E&I Division (mostly while at the CB&I acquired legacy Shaw Group); Mr. Baylis managed the Region's operations, p&l, sales, and marketing, and over 250 technical, management, and support staff.
-Under his leadership, and support from National Sales teams, Mr. Baylis increased revenue in the first year and, more importantly, through a focused effort, increased pre-tax profits by almost 24%.
+Previously, Mr. Baylis served as the Executive Director and Senior Vice President, managing the US Western Region for the CB&I, E&I Division (mostly while at the CB&I acquired legacy Shaw Group).
+Mr. Baylis managed the Region's operations, p&l, sales, marketing, and over 250 technical, management, and support staff.
+Under his leadership and support from national sales teams, Mr. Baylis increased revenue in the first year and, more importantly, through a focused effort, increased pre-tax profits by almost 24%.
 He was subsequently asked to additionally manage the firm's NYC operations, managing CM leadership working at over a half dozen construction sites; Mr. Baylis left the firm managing a portfolio over 120M.
 Additionally, Mr. Baylis was the JV Chairman and helped turn around performance for NYDEP, overseeing a CM team providing construction oversight and startup services to over 2B in construction.

 Mr. Baylis has excelled in management, operations, business development, and client service roles; he has achieved success as a principal, director and manager of numerous environmental, civil infrastructure, water and transportation programs and projects; he is experienced with p&l responsibilities, technical review, program management, and staff development; he has served on joint venture boards specifically focused on strategic and larger programs and projects with construction values over a billion (US) dollars.